breast cancer: causes, symptoms, and treatment

 • Radiation therapy to destroy cancer cells.

-• Chemotherapy using strong drugs to fight cancer.
+• Chemotherapy using powerful drugs to fight cancer.

 • Targeted therapy that attacks specific cells without harming healthy ones.